-Fig. 14.6 New "isotopy" normalization for vertices7.
-Note that this is consistent with Fig. 12.18 by setting c = I with a = b (and note that $d_I = 1$.).
+Fig. 14.6 New "isotopy" normalization for vertices.
+Note that this is consistent with Fig. 12.18 by setting c = I with a = b (and note that $d_I = 1$ .).
+Having changed the normalization of our kets, for consistency we need to change the normalization of fusions and splittings vertices as well.
+Thus we define new normalization of vertices as shown in Fig. 14.6.
 With this new normalization, the orthonormality of trees is now different from what we previously assumed.
 For example, Fig. 12.32 should now have a factor of $\sqrt{d_a d_b d_e d_d}$ on the right hand side.
-Similarly our bubble diagram Fig. 12.17 and our completeness diagram Fig. 12.20 need to be modified as shown in Fig. 14.7 and Fig. 14.88.